Sunday, August 25, 2024

 Link to source.

-Two years prior to that, investigative journalist Nina Teicholz had reviewed nutrition science and had arrived at the same conclusion - a rejection of the diet-heart hypothesis (Teicholz, 2014).
-But eight (8) years prior to that, Women's health initiative, the most expensive study on health, had also rejected the diet-heart hypothesis with one exception: women who previously have had health issues and cut saturated fats by 10%.
-They got an 28% increased risk of contracting cardiovascular disease (Howard et al. 2006).
+But eight (8) years prior to that, Women's health initiative, the most expensive study on women's health, had also rejected the diet-heart hypothesis with one exception: women who had previously had health issues and reduced their intake of saturated fats by 10% had a 28% increased risk of developing cardiovascular disease (Howard et al. 2006).

-In February or March 2019, I learned that Vapaavuori speaks Swedish, Finland's first official language which is still spoken by 47% of the population.
-So I wrote to him in Swedish asking for the references he should have used as a basis for the claims he made in his op-ed.
-Vapaavuori's office people answered, not in Swedish but in Uralic-Finnish!?, a behavior indicating so-called defense argumentation - a typical testimony that you know you are wrong.
-When we had exchanged a few polite phrases connected to Finland's two languages, the answer I was looking for came:
+In February or March 2019, I learned that Vapaavuori speaks the trade language around the Gulf of Bothnia and the Baltic seas, which is Finland's first official language, still spoken by 47% of the population.
+So I wrote to him using the trade language, asking for the references he should have used as a basis for the claims he made in his op-ed.
+Vapaavuori's office-people answered, but they didn't use the trade language but Uralic-Finnish, a language imposed by Russia in 1863.

 Why didn't Mr Vapaavuori and others take common academic knowledge into account?

-The backstory of the diet-heart hypothesis has another component - Finland.
+The backstory of the diet-heart hypothesis has another component – Finland.
 And Sweden.
 During the 1940s, the Swedish biochemist Haqvin Malmros (1895 - 1995) conducted a study on health.
 He took data from the Nordic countries as well from a northern state in the US.
-Dr Malmros conclusion: saturated fat and cholesterol causes Atherosclerosis.
+Dr Malmros' conclusion: saturated fat and cholesterol causes Atherosclerosis.
 (Malmros, 1950).
 The diet-heart hypothesis was born.

 1972.
 The North Karelia Project was founded in Finland.
-The researcher's sampled data from the Swedish-Finnish population in the south-west (Åbo), and the uracil-Finnish population in the north-east Karelia.
+The researchers sampled data from the Swedish-Finnish population in the south-west (Åbo), and the uracil-Finnish population in the north-east Karelia.
 The result showed that whereas 995 out 10 000 people in Karelia died of heart related diseases, and despite eating similar food, ~300 out of 10 000 people living in the south met the same fate (Teicholz, 2014).

 In the 1980s, governments around the world introduced dietary guidelines, where they warned people that meat and saturated fats are bad for health.